 When I tell people I spent around eight months just working on just the proposal for my ice cream book, they’re shocked.
 But editors want to see a full and clear vision of what you’re going to write about.
 That’s especially true for a first-time author, but is also the case for someone who’s written several books.
 Each book is a brand new project and requires a fresh start.
 And often the editors have to answer to higher-ups in marketing, sales, etc…and don’t necessarily have the last word, so it needs to be the best it can be.

 Included in the proposal should be extensive samples of content (stories), the tables of contents, recipe list and sample recipes if applicable, as well as a winning biography of you.
-And just as important as everything else, include an outline for a plan for how the book will sell once its published.
-Including as much as possible in there.
+And just as important as the content of the book, include an outline for a plan for how the book will sell once it’s published, and what you’ll be doing to promote the book.
+(Most first-time, or even well-established authors, are expected to handle a lot of their own promotion after the book is published.)
 The marketing team at a publishing house will review the proposal to see if it’s saleable, so the more you can give them, the better.

 Most importantly, this is the time to give this your very best shot.
 Be concise and self-critical, and only send in your best effort.
 Editors are simply too busy to take the time to sift through a lot of material so your proposal should be, as they say, a “killer app.”